COVID-19 Safety Plan

 - No morning care or extended care for middle school students will be available.

-- Cohorts will have assigned areas on the yards for staggered recess and lunch, as well as staggered schedules for outdoor breaks.
-Students will be reminded to minimize contact with students in other cohorts.
+- Each group will have assigned areas on the yards for staggered recess and lunch, as well as staggered schedules for outdoor breaks.
+Students will be reminded to minimize contact with students in other groups during transitions.

 - School staff will only enter a classroom that they have been assigned to teach in, except in emergencies.
 In cases of emergency, staff will document that visit to ensure accurate contract tracing.